hugsmidjan/eplica-transpozor/README.md

 The transpozor depends on the `EPLICA` global object being defined, and containing the `inlineEditor` object.
 (Both those conditions are automatically met when Eplica Webmasters are logged in.)

-In a website's `editorStylingRules.js` file add the import the transpozor:
+So an ideal place to import the transpozor would be in a website's `editorStylingRules.js` file:

 ```js
 import transpozor from 'eplica-transpozor';